The Localization Method Applied to $k$-Elongated Plane Partitions and Divisibility by 5: Algebra Structure

 \subsection{The Action of $U^{(i)}$ on $\mathbb{Z}[x]_{\mathcal{S}}$}

 The previous lemma will be useful in proving a more direct representation of $U^{(i)}\left( x^m/(1+5x)^n \right)$.
-As in the cases of $\mathcal{V}^{(i)}_n$, we will define lower bounds on the 5-adic valuations of the numerator coefficients of $x^r$:
+As in the cases of $\mathcal{V}^{(i)}_n$, we will define lower bounds on the 5-adic valuations of the numerator coefficients of $x^r$: We also define a useful auxiliary function: